Seagate/cloudfuse/README.md

 ## Installation

 ### Windows
 Download and run the .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
 Uncheck the "Launch Cloudfuse" upon finishing the installation.
 Run the GUI separately as admin after the install completes.

-Cloudfuse will store the config file in `	C:\Users\{username}\AppData\Roaming`.

 ### Linux

-#### Debian /Ubuntu:
+#### Debian /Ubuntu
 Download the .deb file from our latest release [here](https://github.com/Seagate/cloudfuse/releases) and run the following command in your terminal:
 `sudo apt-get install ./cloudfuse*.deb`

 #### CentOS / RHEL
 Download the .rpm file from our latest release [here](https://github.com/Seagate/cloudfuse/releases) and run the following command in your terminal:
 `sudo rpm -i ./cloudfuse*.rpm`

 ### From Tar or Zip files